Iced Rooibos: the perfect recipe for a refreshing herbal infusion

-Ingredients for 1 litre of cold rooibos
+Ingredients for 1 litre of iced rooibos

 • 4 tablespoons of loose-leaf red rooibos (or 6 quality tea bags)